-No policies have been identified.
+No material violation of relevant policies of the Comprehensive Plan has been identified.

 Analysis of Administrative Policy #4 - Character of a neighborhood or area.

 Character of a neighborhood or area shall be a factor for consideration whenever a rezoning or any application involving a specific proposed use is reviewed.
 The character of the area must not be materially or adversely affected by the proposed rezoning or land use application.
 In evaluating the character of an area, the following factors shall be considered: